 5 Facts About Home Inspection

-1. Depending on the square footage of your home, a home inspection can cost you between $200 and $400.
+1. Depending on the square footage of the property, a home inspection can cost you between $200 and $400.

 2. A home inspection typically lasts between three and four hours.

 3. The buyer can typically choose to have a mold and termite testing performed at an additional cost.

 While mold would be expensive and troublesome in your own home, keep in mind that it can be hazardous to your future tenants' health.

 If mold is found after your tenants move in and it's been there since you bought it, you may find yourself paying more than you would have before.